isomerpages/pa-kembangancc/Programmes/lifelong-learning/_posts/2022-06-01-post-Walk in Interview for Logistics and Operational Roles (21 June 2022).md

 	</tbody>
 </table>

-Workforce Singapore (WSG) is organising a walk-in interview at Heartbeat@Bedok on 21 June 2022 that will feature career resources for jobseekers who are interested in Logistics and Operational Roles.
+Workforce Singapore (WSG) is organising a walk-in interview at Kampong Chai Chee Community Club (located at Heartbeat@Bedok) on 21 June 2022 that will feature career resources for jobseekers who are interested in Logistics and Operational Roles.

 <b>Wish to join?</b>
 <div>